TBLabFJD/PriorR/README.md

 Subfolders explanation and content:

--Users: this folder contains the user information about the session.
+- Users: this folder contains the user information about the session.
 Should be created but empty when the program is installed.
--Database: this folder contains the internal database of variants of interest as they are cataloghed by the analysts.
+- Database: this folder contains the internal database of variants of interest as they are cataloghed by the analysts.
 Should contain an empty table with column names (See required files).
--Dependencies: this folder contains the file that links genes to HPO files needed to find genes relevant for a disease (see required files).
+- Dependencies: this folder contains the file that links genes to HPO files needed to find genes relevant for a disease (see required files).
--Orphanet panels: this folder contains all the Orphanet panels (see required files).
+- Orphanet panels: this folder contains all the Orphanet panels (see required files).

 2. Sample_files: should contain the variant files as they come out from the FJD-pipeline.